graezykev/mono-repo/README.md

 ![different color shades](different-color-shades.png)

 Emphasis Level determines the amount of **contrast** a color has against the default surface.
-Based on the same background color, different shades show different emphasis, and emphasis can range from **subtlest** to **boldest**.
+Based on the same background color, different shades show different emphasis, and emphasis can range from lightest to **subtle** to **boldest**.

+- lightest
+- lighter
+- light
 - subtlest
 - subtler
 - subtle